TimeleapLabs/admin-subnet-plugin/README.md

-# 💳 Timeleap Accounting Subnet Plugin
+# 💳 Timeleap Admin Subnet Plugin

-This repository implements the **Accounting Subnet Plugin** for the [Timeleap Network](https://timeleap.swiss), as specified in [TEP-6](https://timeleap.swiss/docs/tep/6).
-The accounting subnet acts as a decentralized ledger for fee tracking, user balance management, and signature-based billing verification across all subnets.
+This repository implements the **Admin Subnet Plugin** for the [Timeleap Network](https://timeleap.swiss), as specified in [TEP-6](https://timeleap.swiss/docs/tep/6).
+The admin subnet acts as a decentralized ledger for fee tracking, user balance management, and signature-based billing verification across all subnets.